Chaikney/ft_irc/README.rst

 Despite it being an old protocol, IRC still has some appeal.
 We showed that it is possible to code a reasonable server for it in a couple of months, so it is clearly pretty approachable compared with more "modern" protocols.
 It seems well-suited for this kind of object oriented implementation, too.

 .. [#] Many thanks to the people behind `this rewriting of the IRC protocol <https://modern.ircdocs.horse/>`_ which we were able to use as a guide.

+.. [#] This change was the first one where I tried to leverage AI/LLM coding tools to do the grunt work of moving the code around.
+Having come up with the design and seeing that it was easy to describe but potentially tedious to execute, it seemed ideal.

+   Reader, I ditched him (my robot suitor).
+After 45 minutes of careful back and forth with Github Copilot, including lots of "check with me", "yes I already said to do that" and similar handholding the results were: 1 (one) refactored method in a commit and many "Sorry there was an error".
+Those were because I had run out of "credits", but I only discovered that when I went back to start a new "conversation" later.
+(Not sure what level of "intelligence"there is in a piece of software that can't report a simple error like that...)

+   I'm open to the idea that I was handholding it wrong but the hour I spent typing instructions would have been better spent reading about how to script my editor, because "move this function to a new file of a similar name, replacing it with a call to X, and adding a header that inherits from Y" seems like the sort of thing that emacs might already have a command for.